 Thank you for your interest in staying with St. Ignace / Mackinac Island KOA!

-Take advantage of the free shuttle from our KOA to the ferry docks that takes you to gorgeous Mackinac Island, where bicycles and horse and buggies are the only forms of transportation.
+Take advantage of Shepler's free shuttle from our KOA to the ferry docks that takes you to gorgeous Mackinac Island, where bicycles and horse and buggies are the only forms of transportation.
 Families love the area's beaches, lighthouse tours and state historic parks, complete with 18th-century forts and costumed interpreters.
 Buy your FERRY tickets at DISCOUNTED rates at our store.
-You pay less at our store than buying at the dock or online from the Ferry companies.
-Avoid long lines at the ferry - you can buy Shepler's or Mackinac Island Ferry Company's (Starline) ferry tickets at our store, AND also use the FREE shuttle to the ferry.
+You pay less at our store than buying tickets at the dock or online from the ferry companies.
+Avoid long lines at the ferry - you can buy Shepler's ferry tickets at our store AND use the FREE shuttle to the ferry.

 We currently offer the following activities: